anykolaiszyn/obsidian-mobile-git-sync/README.md

 - **Background syncing** - Automatic sync without interrupting your workflow
 - **Offline queue** - Changes are queued when offline and synced when connectivity returns
 - **Minimal taps** - Set it up once and let it work automatically
+- **Performance-aware log display** - Only the last 100 sync log entries are shown for speed on mobile
+- **Clear Log button** - Easily clear sync history from the log modal
+- **Critical sync events always shown** - Important sync status is always shown as a Notice, even if the status bar is hidden on mobile

 ### Smart Sync Technology
 - **Event-driven changes** - Only syncs files that have actually changed